-And like it's a Chinese company, so I just have to like, like I literally just had to under like, nod and like say like, understood, won't, won't, won't do that again.
+And like it's a Chinese company, so I just have to like, like I literally just had to under like, nod and like say like, understood, won't, won't do that again.
 And all that fun stuff.
-So it was a humbling meeting, for 1%-3%.
-Apparently, Mr. Yiming was putting a great deal of pressure on Mr. Chew and
+So it was a humbling meeting,

-304. During the same meeting in the way of one example, Mr. Tran explained that Mr.

-Chew was getting a lot of noise from China about one aspect of the budget that only accounted flying too high."
+318. During the same meeting in the way of one example, Mr. Tran explained that Mr. Chew was getting a lot of noise from China about one aspect of the budget that only accounted for 1%-3%.
+Apparently, Mr. Yiming was putting a great deal of pressure on Mr. Chew and Global Business Solutions to be "low key" because he (Mr. Yiming) thought that "we're like flying too high."
 As a result, Mr. Tran explained, "we had to change all of our CES plans."